vijaya962/REAL-TIME-CHAT-APPLICATION/README.md

-Then open http://localhost:3000 (or the configured port) in your browser.
-If your project is purely front-end, simply open the HTML file directly in the browser.
+Then open http://localhost:3000 (or the configured port) in your browser. project is purely front-end, simply open the HTML file directly in the browser.

 📁 Project Structure
-REAL-TIME-CHAT-APPLICATION/
-│
-├── server/            # (Optional) backend server files
-│   ├── index.js
-│   └── …
+REAL-TIME-CHAT-APPLICATION
-├── client/            # (Optional) front-end React/Vue files
+├── client/
 │   ├── index.html
 │   ├── style.css
 │   └── script.js